 Why We Like the United℠ Business Card

-This card offers a hefty sign-up bonus, which has our attention for sure.
-We also like the laundry list of travel perks, which include a $100 annual United travel credit after seven United flight purchases over $100, two United Club passes, a free first checked bag each flight, 25% back on inflight purchases and priority boarding.
+This card’s perks include a $100 annual United travel credit after seven United flight purchases over $100, two United Club passes, a free first checked bag each flight, 25% back on inflight purchases and priority boarding.

-The United Business Card comes with a hefty 75,000 bonus miles once you spend $5,000 on purchases within the first three months of account opening, with an additional 75,000 bonus miles coming after you spend $20,000 total within the first 6 months from account opening.
+The United Business Card comes with a hefty 75,000 bonus miles once you spend $5,000 on purchases within the first three months of account opening.
+Additionally, new cardholders enjoy an $0 introductory annual fee for the first year.